Denver Broncos to acquire naming rights to Mile High Stadium

 The retailer contacted more than 200 potential buyers, and seven looked at the online data room for the contract, according to the filing.

-A spokesman for Sports Authority did not immediately return a request for comment.
+Spokesmen for the Denver Broncos and Sports Authority did not immediately return requests for comment.

-The Denver Broncos said in a statement that the name of the stadium, Sports Authority Field at Mile High, has not yet changed, and there was no timetable for securing a new naming rights agreement.

-"The Broncos look forward to working with the (owner of the stadium) in establishing a new long-term relationship with a stadium naming rights partner," the Broncos said.

 A U.S. bankruptcy court judge must still approve the transfer of the contract to the Broncos, which it will share with the company that manages the stadium.